Grace Kelly: Early life and family

 Grace Patricia Kelly was born on November 12, 1929, at Hahnemann University Hospital in Philadelphia, Pennsylvania, to an affluent and influential family.
 Her father, John B. Kelly Sr., was born to Irish immigrants; he won three Olympic gold medals for sculling.
 He owned a successful brickwork contracting company that was well known on the East Coast.
 As the Democratic Party nominee in the 1935 election for mayor of Philadelphia, he lost by the closest margin in the city's history.
-In later years, he served on the Fairmount Park Commission and, during World War II, was appointed by President Roosevelt as National Director of Physical Fitness.
+In later years, he served on the Fairmount Park Commission and, during World War II, was appointed by President Franklin D. Roosevelt as National Director of Physical Fitness.
 His brother Walter C. Kelly was a vaudeville star, who also made films for Metro-Goldwyn-Mayer and Paramount Pictures, and another brother named George was a Pulitzer Prize-winning dramatist, screenwriter, and director.
-He built the family home at 3901 Henry Ave in the East Falls, Philadelphia, neighborhood.
-The Kellys' former family home went up for sale for $1 million in June 2016.
-It wound up selling in September 2016 for $775,000.
+John Kelly Sr. built the family home at 3901 Henry Avenue in the East Falls, Philadelphia, neighborhood.

 Kelly's mother, Margaret Majer, was of German ancestry.
 Margaret had taught physical education at the University of Pennsylvania and had been the first woman to coach women's athletics at Penn.
 She also modeled for a time in her youth.
 After marrying John Kelly in 1924, Margaret focused on being a homemaker until all her children were of school age, following which she began actively participating in various civic organizations.
-Patrilineally, Margaret descended from Prof. Johann Christian von Majer (1741–1821) from Ludwigsburg, who worked as a political scientist, jurist and theologian, and was elected five times Rector of the University of Tübingen.
-Through him, Grace was descended from the Stauffenberg family — best known for Claus Schenk Graf von Stauffenberg, who attempted to assassinate Adolf Hitler — as well as from several other minor German noble families, including the von Plieningen, von Münchingen, von Ow, von Bettendorf, von Nippenburg, and von Roth families.